lukechilds/howmanyconfs.com/README.md

 Ultimately, once the cost of a double spend becomes higher than an attacker can expect to profit from the double spend, that is when a payment can probably be considered "finalised".

+## Something wrong?

+Do you think I've made a mistake or got something wrong?
+Please [open an issue](https://github.com/lukechilds/howmanyconfs.com/issues/new) or submit a pull request and let me know!

 ## License

 MIT © Luke Childs